stevanapter/hypertree/README.md

 	q)p 5
     4

-We can "climb the tree" from any leaf to the root node:
+Ascend from any leaf to the root node:

 	q)p 8
 	5